The Friends of the Green - Croxley Green

 "Like so much of Hertfordshire, Croxley Green once belonged to the Abbot of St. Albans, but after the Reformation it became Crown Property, and was granted to John Caius (of Gonville and Caius College renown) by Queen Elizabeth I. Comparatively recently, Gonville and Caius College conveyed the Green to the local authority, and now TRDC owns it as one of its public open spaces.
 And in acquiring it, Three Rivers became Lords of the Manor.
 But not a lot of attention was paid to looking after it, and in 1973 local residents became alarmed at a number of threatened developments.
 They joined together to form the Friends of the Green, with the simple aims of safeguarding and promoting its amenities.
 The organisation succeeded in having the Green designated as a Conservation Area, under the Town and Country Planning laws.
 This meant that Three Rivers agreed to consult local residents as to the best way to manage the Area, and the Friends of the Green set to work to draw in as many leading local groups and societies as possible to form a representative Croxley Green Conservation Area Committee, which has put a Conservation Plan to Three Rivers for discussion.
 But apart from an overall plan, the Friends of the Green play their full part in dealing with day-to-day problems".

-In recent years, Croxley Green rightfully claimed the title of the "Longest Village Green in England.
-Whilst both Barrington and Frampton on Severn have long village greens, it is clear below that the longest village green in England is Croxley Green.
+Croxley Green might have a claim to the title of the "Longest Village Green in England".
+Whilst both Barrington and Frampton on Severn have long village greens, it is possible that the longest village green in England could be in Croxley Green.
+However, there are two Greens in Croxley, with the Buddleia Walk (0.9 km) in Long Valley Woods having been awarded Village Green status in 2008.

 Pubs on the Green - The Artichoke and The Coach & Horses